Pas-de-Calais's 13th constituency

 Constituencies of Pas-de-Calais in 1986.

-The 13th constituency of the Pas-de-Calais was a former French legislative constituency which existed until 2012.
+The 13th constituency of the Pas-de-Calais was a French legislative constituency which existed until 2012.
 It was one of 14 French legislative constituencies in the Pas-de-Calais department (62) located in the Nord-Pas-de-Calais region.

 Geographic and demographic description

 The department of Pas-de-Calais had fourteen constituencies.
 The thirteenth constituency of Pas-de-Calais was made up of: